-Place documents and old family records inside page protectors insert them in a binder.
+Place documents and old family records inside page protectors and insert them in a binder.
 Have different binders for each line.
 If you decide to use a binder, get a large one.
 This way you won’t run out of room as fast.

-Keeping family records inside binders is very useful, because it makes it easier to share with others.
+Keeping family records inside binders is very useful because it makes it easier to share with others.
 If you are going to a family gathering and want to share things that you have found out about the family, all you have to do is grab your binder when you head out the door.
 It’s not very easy to tote your computer around.

 Use two accordion folders.
 One for your mother’s side, and one for your father’s side.
 Label each compartment with different surnames.
 File all notes that have been entered into your tree.
-When you are questioned about piece of information already entered, you are able to retrieve it.
+When you are questioned about a piece of information already entered, you are able to retrieve it.

 Ask any and all living relatives that you know for their information.
 Have questions ready.
 When a person is asked a specific question, you get better results.
 If you just say, “Tell me more about my family,” they won’t know what specific thing to think about.
 Sometimes people’s memories need to be encouraged a little before they can really start to recall the past.

 Also, don’t put off asking your questions, thinking someone will always be around.
 Unfortunately, a lot of information is lost when you assume someone will always be there.
 Older relatives are often very useful in identifying unmarked family photos.
 Every genealogist probably has a stack of unknown photos.